kyma-project/test-infra/docs/prow/prow-monitoring.md

 monitoring_kyma-prow_managedcertificate.yaml
 grafana_expose.yaml
 ```
-This will create grafana instance which will be exposed under https://monitoring.build.kyma-project.io.
+This will create a Grafana instance that will be exposed under https://monitoring.build.kyma-project.io.

-3. Apply prometheus operator deployment YAMLs in the following order:
+3. Apply the Prometheus operator deployment YAMLs in the following order:
 ```
 prometheus_operator_rbac.yaml
 prometheus_operator_deployment.yaml
 ```

-4. Apply Prow prometheus configuration YAMLs in the following order:
+4. Apply the Prow Prometheus configuration YAMLs in the following order:
 ```
 prow_prometheus.yaml
 prow_servicemonitors.yaml